zDoctrov/classroom-assignments/README.md

 ## 4. Java Programming (Fall 2020) <a name="heading--4"/>
 As the name implies, all project in this course were made in Java.
-Along with backend work, this software uses the GUI capabilities of Javafx in order to create interactive experiences between the user and the program.
+Along with backend work, these softwares uses the GUI capabilities of Javafx in order to create interactive experiences between the user and the program.

 The first project is a rock-paper-scissors spin-off game, the second is a postfix calculator, and the third project allows multiple users to interact with each other through a chatting software in real time.